What Is Lung Diffusion Testing?

 The Purpose of Lung Diffusion Testing

 have lung disease or to help diagnose such diseases.
-These diseases include:
+Proper assessment and

 - pulmonary hypertension (high blood pressure in

 - sarcoidosis (inflammation of the lungs)